SergeyRe/directus-extension-keep-related-collection-ids-in-csv/README.md

 Adjust display for records

-Enable multiple value to be possible
+Enable multiple value to be possible (in case of M2M relations)

 ![image info](./options.png)

+Now there is possibility to configure condidions for others field dependent on this field value/values

 ![image info](./conditions.png)